hashamim/NewtFlix/README.md

 ## Key Features
  * Like the actual NetFlix site, Movies and TV Shows are laid out in groups of rows that contain individual interactive elements.
 Each block updates information in conjunction with get requests made to the server and get just enough information to be presented to the user and then request more information from the server when interacted with by the user, allowing for modular code.
+ * Video previews autoplay in various locations of the site.
+Users can autoplay previews by hovering show blocks.
+ * The watch page for each video has custom video controls that allow the user to do all the basic things they would do in any other video player
  * Components are interlinked to through react-routes that quickly allow subcomponents to take the user to different main pages.